RSPwFPGAs/opae-xilinx/README.md

 ### Docker script to setup an OPAE run-time environment
-[Build OPAE on Ubuntu 16.04 from source code.](./sw/Docker/shared/install_opae_src.sh)
+[Build OPAE on Ubuntu 16.04 from source code.](./sw/Docker/shared/install_opae_src.sh) [The original script is here](https://github.com/akirajoeshoji/docker-intel-pac-rte).
+Thank you so much akirajoeshoji, for the inspiration!

 <a name="overviewdirstr"></a>
 ## Directory Structure